Domestic and family violence

 The making of a DVO against a person will not of itself impact the person's ability to apply for or retain a NT Working with Children Clearance.
 As a DVO is a civil order, no DVOs will be disclosed on a criminal history check.

-The offence of engaging in conduct in contravention of a DVO is not a disqualifying offence at Schedule 3 and therefore should not of itself impact on an existing or future NT Working with Children Clearance.
+The offence of engaging in conduct in contravention of a DVO is not a disqualifying offence at Schedule 3 and therefore should not in of itself impact on an existing or future NT Working with Children Clearance.
+However, there are administrative guidelines that must be applied when determining to grant a Working with Children Card, meaning a DVO could still be considered in that decision.

 What orders can a DVO include?

-'Non-contact orders' can restrain the respondent from any direct or indirect contact with the protected person/s, or provide exceptions for contact only for the purpose of making arrangements for the children or property of the parties, with such contact being direct or only via certain third parties or in accordance with a parenting plan or family law order.
+'Non-contact orders' can restrain the respondent from any direct or indirect contact with the protected person/s, or provide exceptions for contact only for the purpose of making arrangements for the children or property of the parties.
+Such contact can be direct or only via certain third parties or in accordance with a parenting plan or family law order.
 Such orders can also restrain the respondent from remaining at any place where the protected person/s are living, working or visiting.

 'Non-intoxication orders' can restrain the respondent from contact with the protected person/s while intoxicated or under the influence of drugs, and provide that the respondent must submit to a breath analysis or other tests by Police.